DCS-training/AutocadSelfLearn/README.md

 ## Structure of the course
 The course is in 2 lessons.
 Here are the learning outcomes for lessons 1 and 2, respectively.
 * __Lesson 1__
+    + What is AutoCAD?
     + Why and when do we use AutoCAD?
-    + Why and when do we use AutoCAD?
     + Understanding the interface?
     + Understanding the workflow of drafting
     + Basic commands and workflow to trace and draft an object
-    + Setting up your drawing
 * __Lesson 2__
-    + Annotating your drawing
+    + Overview of setting up your drawing
-    + Styling and Hatches
+    + Annotations
-    + Setting up your viewports and PDF for exports
+    + Setting up the PDF for exporting your drawing
-    + The use of blocks
+    + Styling & Hatches
     + Exporting your drawing

 We hope you find the materials useful to set your foot into drafting 2D information conveniently.
 So, let's hop into the software.
 Happy CAD-ing!